 But of course, you wouldn’t want to fall ill nor would you want a family member to die just so you can extend your visa, right?
 So what other options do you have?

-Luckily, there seems to be some Schengen countries that are quite lenient with extensions and the ones that I know of are:
+Luckily, there seem to be some Schengen countries that are quite lenient with extensions, and the ones that I know of are:

 They can offer up to two extensions, for as long as you can support yourself and provide the necessary documents.
 (It’s said to be best done in Lisbon).

-» For more information: See Immigration or ask the embassy on how to stay in Europe longer
+» For more information: See Immigration or ask the embassy about how to stay in Europe longer

 I’ve heard a lot of successful stories from friends who have managed to extend their visa in Sweden, but it’s important to note that most of them were able to do so because they had a Swedish friend, family, or ‘special someone’ to back them up.
 I guess it’s a way of ensuring a Migration Board that you have a local who can support you (even if it’s just on paper).